| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 parenting plan.
 Our courts in Harvey County virtually always require

 Alternative Dispute Resolution.
 (See that section.)
+12. CHILD

-a.
+SUPPORT a.
 Similarly, though parents may be divorced from each

 other, they remain parents obligated to provide for their child’s financial